 Why Should You Visit the National Museums?

-From very ancient history to contemporary tales, you can visit the Scottish National Gallery, which is like heaven for art collectors or anyone who has a taste in distinctive art.
+Visit the Scottish National Gallery, which offers everything from ancient history to contemporary tales.
+It is heaven for art collectors or anyone with a taste for distinctive art.

 Things to Do:

-• Walk around the famous museums of Edinburgh.
-This tour will bring many historical stories and discover fascinating art.
+- Walk around the famous museums of Edinburgh.
+This tour will bring many historical stories and allow you to discover fascinating art.

-• You can immerse yourself in the city’s culture by checking out a maze of streets and alleys adjacent to the museums.
+- You can immerse yourself in the city’s culture by exploring the maze of streets and alleys adjacent to the museums.

-• Discover historic buildings in the centre of Edinburgh shadowed by soaring edifices, or you can stay a little longer and have a beer at a local pub.
+- Discover historic buildings in the centre of Edinburgh shadowed by soaring towers, or you can stay a little longer and have a beer at a local pub.

 Things not to Do:

-• Don’t use a tripod or any professional camera without having a photo pass.
+- Don’t use a tripod or professional camera without a photo pass.

-• Don’t be in a rush while discovering these museums.
-Take your time to read all descriptions, explanations, and signs related to displays to make this trip worthy.
+- Don’t be in a rush while discovering these museums.
+Take your time to read all descriptions, explanations, and signs related to displays to make this trip worthwhile.

-• Don’t panic when exchanging currency in Scotland, which looks different to English notes; it’s the same currency used in England, and don’t bother Scots with countless questions about their money; they already know it’s weird.
+- Don’t panic when exchanging currency in Scotland, which looks different from English notes; it’s the same currency used in England.
+And don’t bother Scots with countless questions about their money; they already know it’s weird.

-Pro Tip: We know that hop-on-hop-off buses are sparkling and seductive, but you can skip them in Scotland because of their exorbitant fares and low-quality service.
-Instead, you can use Lothian Buses which comes with an app to know the lines and schedule, or you can simply meander around the city that you’ll be confronted on every twisty turn with something to see or do.
+Pro Tip: We know hop-on-hop-off buses are sparkling and seductive, but you can skip them in Scotland because of their exorbitant fares and low-quality service.
+Instead, you can use Lothian Buses, which has an app to know the lines and schedule, or you can simply meander around the city and be confronted on every twisty turn with something to see or do.

 Curious About Royal Life: Roam Around the Royal Yacht Britannia Edinburgh